 - All first-aid incidents are recorded, and you can request a copy of our report if anyone in your group is involved.

-The Group Entrance area is also closed to visitors during an evacuation because it is used as the access route for the emergency services.
-This means you will not be able to access belongings stored at Group Entrance, even if the rest of the building in that zone is still open.
+The Group Entrance area may also be closed to visitors during a zonal evacuation if it is needed as an access route for the emergency services.
+This means you may not be able to access belongings stored at Group Entrance for a period of time,

 The Assembly Point is in front of the Imperial College Business School on Exhibition Road (to the north of the Science Museum).
 Occasionally it is necessary to evacuate to the secondary assembly point at the Albert Memorial in Kensington Gardens at the north end of Exhibition Road.